Mexico Political Orientation

 World Press Freedom Rank: Mexico 128/180

-Reporters without Borders describe Mexico as “one of the world’s deadliest countries for the media” drawing attention to the “Collusion between officials and organized crime.”
-Furthermore, the International Press Institute, in 2019 reports “Five journalists killed so far this year, in spite of the commitment to greater safety by President López Obrado.”
-NPR, in a 2019 report, states “Mexico Surpasses Syria as The Most Dangerous Country for Journalists,” and according to the AP, President Andrés Manuel López Obrador often argues with the press and labels them “fifi,” which is slang for elite or frivolous.”
+Reporters without Borders describe Mexico as “one of the world’s deadliest countries for the media,” drawing attention to the “Collusion between officials and organized crime.”
+Furthermore, the International Press Institute, in 2019, reports, “Five journalists killed so far this year, despite the commitment to greater safety by President López Obrado.”
+NPR, in a 2019 report, states, “Mexico Surpasses Syria as The Most Dangerous Country for Journalists,” and according to the AP, President Andrés Manuel López Obrador often argues with the press and labels them “Fifi,” which is slang for elite or frivolous.”

-Government Influence on Media: In Mexico, media outlets are indirectly controlled by the Government since media budgets are derived from government advertising and distributed “based on political leanings”.
-The ownership of print and broadcast media is dominated by family-owned corporations.
+Government Influence on Media: In Mexico, the government’s media outlets are indirectly controlled since media budgets are derived from government advertising and distributed “based on political leanings.”
+Family-owned corporations dominate the ownership of print and broadcast media.
 In 2017, The New York Times reported, former President Enrique Peña Nieto spent almost 2 billion US Dollars on publicity.
 This leads to “Soft censorship, or indirect government censorship.”
-Broadcasting is dominated by two multimedia groups.
-One is Televisa (owned by the Azcárraga family) and the other is TV-Azteca (owned by Grupo Salinas/Ricardo Salinas Pliego ).
+Two multimedia groups dominate broadcasting.
+One is Televisa (owned by the Azcárraga family), and the other is TV-Azteca (owned by Grupo Salinas/Ricardo Salinas Pliego ).
 In addition, Carlos Slim Helu & family owns America Movil, Latin America’s biggest mobile telecom firm.

-In conclusion, corporate media providers dominate the print and broadcast media, therefore there is significant corporate influence on the media.
-The corporations are influenced by the government through funding from advertising money, which can lead to bias and self-censorship.
+In conclusion, corporate media providers dominate the print and broadcast media; therefore, there is significant corporate influence on the media.
+The government influences the corporations through funding from advertising money, which can lead to bias and self-censorship.

 |Top 5 Mexico Media Sources by Web Rank|